Movie horizon of 2006

 - V for Vendetta

-I already suspect that this movie adaptation of my favorite graphic novel by Alan Moore will be the most outstanding cinema experience of 2006.
+I already suspect that this movie adaptation of one of my favorite graphic novel by Alan Moore will be the most outstanding cinema experience of 2006.

 - Southland Tales